HannesOberreiter/bScale/README.md

 # Tests

-* First field test the battery would handle 10 days.
+* 2016-08-30 First field test the battery would handle 10 days.
 With each 30 minutes open the mosfet for 1 minute.
 Changed the code to only open the gate each 2 hours and only for 45 seconds.
 Lets see how much of an improvment this will give us.
-Upload works fine, data also seems ok.
+Upload works fine, data also seems ok, Hannes.

 # License
 GNU GPLv3